manwar/theweeklychallenge/content/blog/review-challenge-112.md

     111 112 121 122 211 212 221 222
 ```

-Pretty neat, huh?
+Pretty nice, huh?
+It's a good trick.
 What we're really doing here is theoretically providing a list of filenames, listing 1 and 2 as alternate options for every character in an *n*-length string, but, hey, we don't need to open up files with the strings we create, do we?

 Instead we could `split` them and see whether they total to our desired step-count.
 That'd work.